MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-governance-components.md

 1. Make note of the **Object Id** of the Group, which is needed to share an app with your group. ![Azure Portal Group](media/coe13.png)

-## Update Environment Variables
+## Update environment variables

 This step should be completed after importing the solution.
 The Environment Variables are used to store application and flow configuration data.
 This means, you have to set the value only once and it will be used in all necessary flows and apps.

-All flows in this solution depend on all Environment Variables being configured.
+All flows in this solution depend on all environment variables being configured.

-1. You will see an error at the top of the Power Apps Maker Portal, notifying you that Environment Variables need to be configured.
+1. You'll see an error at the top of the Power Apps Maker Portal, notifying you that environment variables need to be configured.
     Note: For the Audit and Report Components solution, it will be **4** environment variables that need to be configured. ![Environment variables need to be updated](media/coe7.png)